gianluca-mascolo/squid-kubeio-filter/README.md

 ## Requirements

-This PoC is meant to be run on minikube on your computer, so you must have it installed and running.
+This PoC is meant to be run on minikube so you must have it installed and running on your computer.
 Just apply the yaml file with
 ```
 kubectl apply -f squid.yaml
 ```